Cybersecurity expert training staff on cybersecurity and encryption

 Does Microsoft 365 Provide An Email Encryption Gateway?

-Microsoft 365 does not offer an email encryption gateway as such, though it is able to encrypt outbound and decrypt inbound encrypted messages in a limited sense.
+Microsoft 365 does not offer a dedicated email encryption gateway, though it is able to encrypt outbound and decrypt inbound encrypted messages in a limited capacity.

 Emails encrypted using M365's native email encryption, Microsoft Purview Message Encryption (MPME), can be decrypted into the inboxes of Microsoft Outlook users.

-Some emails can be encrypted by M365 users on enterprise plans, though functionality is limited.
+Some emails can be encrypted by M365 users on enterprise plans, though the functionality is limited.

 Microsoft's encryption algorithm has also been questioned, leading the company to make a statement that its email encryption should "not be used as a security boundary".